schoero/eslint-plugin-readable-tailwind/docs/rules/multiline.md

 - `indent`

   Determines how the code should be indented.
+A number defines the amount of space characters, and the string `"tab"` will use a single tab character.

   **Type**: `number | "tab"`
   **Default**: `2`